antronerds/r2-tutorials/docs/Introduction.md

 already have experience with R2, but want to get familiar with new additions to the platform.

-The setup of the tutorials is as follows: We have divided the different aspects of the R2 platform in a number of chapters which reflect tasks that are often performed within R2.
+The setup of these tutorials is as follows: We have divided the different aspects of the R2 platform in a number of chapters which reflect tasks that are often performed within R2.
 In each chapter, step by step instructions guide you through an analysis, which you can perform online